-NOTES (NOT FOR CONSTRUCTION) This drawing is the copyright of Canvas Architecture & Design and may not be altered, reproduced or transmitted in any form or and may not be altered, reproduced or transmitted in any form or by any means in part or in whole without prior written permission of Canvas Architecture & Design.
+NOTES (NOT FOR CONSTRUCTION) This drawing is the copyright of Canvas Architecture & Design and may not be altered, reproduced or transmitted in any form or by any means in part or in whole without prior written permission of Canvas Architecture & Design.
 All levels and dimensions are to be checked and verified on site prior to the commencement of any work.
 All new and altered works to relevant BCA and AS/NZ standards.